 Airless systems are generally the best approach for un-thinned paints, especially latex house paints.
 While some of the most powerful HVLP systems can spray latex well, they’re much more versatile, so people mainly painting houses should go airless.

 Airless systems are the best at providing fast coverage, for walls, ceilings, and decks.
-However, while they do achieve good atomization and precision, they create a lot of overspray, and they’re not a tool for doing fine finish work.
+However, while they do achieve good atomization and precision, they create a lot of oversprays, and they’re not a tool for doing fine finish work.
 You’d never want to use an airless sprayer system for auto paint, or for lacquering furniture, for instance.

 Pro Tip: It can be tempting for ambitious DIYers to buy the most powerful airless sprayer system they can afford.
 We get it.
 You want to be prepared for any project.
 A word to the wise, though–airless sprayers are not to be trifled with!
-They are extremely powerful, and will pierce the skin if you lose control of your gun.
+They are extremely powerful and will pierce the skin if you lose control of your gun.
 That can result in an injection wound which requires a trip to the hospital to remove all the spray material.
 It’s not something you want to go through, so please don’t buy anything you’re not skilled or strong enough to handle!
 You can always upgrade later on.

 HVLP spray systems 101

 HVLP’s use a turbine module instead of a pump to spray paint.
-They’re the latest technology on the block when it comes to paint spraying, and until recently, they were too expensive for most users to afford.
+They’re the latest technology on the block when it comes to painting spraying, and until recently, they were too expensive for most users to afford.
 Now, they’re increasingly competitive and versatile.
 They run much quieter than airless systems, and they provide more accurate spray patterns with less wasteful/messy overspray.

 While airless systems can often run at dangerous noise levels, many HVLP units are closer to the noise level of a vacuum, and some quiet models are only as loud as a normal conversation.

-HVLP’s are also much more accurate, since they produce a clean, precise spray pattern with little overspray.
+HVLP’s are also much more accurate since they produce a clean, precise spray pattern with little overspray.
 That makes for a neater work environment, and it also saves you money on coating materials since more of what you buy will actually make it onto your project surface.

 Most HVLP’s don’t do as well with un-thinned latex paints as airless systems, but the more powerful options can rival airless sprayers on any coatings.
-Where HVLP’s really excel is in finish work and higher-end coatings, such as auto paint, clear coats, and furniture work.
+Where HVLP’s really excelled is in finish work and higher-end coatings, such as auto paint, clear coats, and furniture work.
 They can give you a flawless, glass-like lacquer which would be impossible to achieve with an airless sprayer or most compressor guns.

 When you’re shopping for HVLP units, you need to pay close attention to the power rating on the turbine.
 For latex paints and projects where you need lots of coverage, you can assume that the more power, the better!
-However that’s not the case for fine work, like finish coats on cars.
+However, that’s not the case for fine work, like finish coats on cars.
 If you’re going to need to do both, you want to look at an HVLP unit with variable power and speed.
 They’re expensive, but they can be a better deal in the long run because they’re so versatile.

 Choosing between airless and HVLP

 Which type of spray system should you choose?
 If what you’re painting all falls under the category of coverage work (mostly walls, decks, and other big surfaces), choose an airless sprayer.
 If you’re painting a mix of furniture projects, auto parts, and coverage tasks, you should choose a more versatile HVLP spray system.
 Having said that if you only need to paint a very small area you can have a look at spray cans.

-There’s a lot of options even in one individual category, and there are HVLP’s and airless systems for all sorts of needs and budgets.
+There’s a lot of options even in one individual category, and there are HVLP’s airless systems for all sorts of needs and budgets.
 We’ve taken care to make smart choices for all our smaller guides, so you can find exactly the right model for your paint and finish work!
 Check those specific guides out below!

 Choosing between guns and pumps